Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-\Cref{thm.roabp} makes use of the characterization of the minimum width of a read-once oblivious algebraic branching program computing a polynomial $p$ as the maximum rank of the monomial coefficient matrices of $p$ for various variable partitions \cite{Nisan1991}.
-We reduce to the case where \(p\) is homogeneous of degree \(l+1\), whence the monomial coefficient matrices have a block-diagonal structure.
-An application of \cref{lem.multi-zsub-deriv} in the contrapositive yields linear equations between elements of consecutive blocks under the assumption that $\SVl$ fails to hit $p$.
-When some block is zero, the equations yield a Cauchy system of equations on the rows or columns of its neighboring blocks; since Cauchy systems have full rank, we deduce severe constraints on the row-space/column-space of the neighboring blocks.
-A careful analysis turns this observation into a rank lower bound of at least $(l/3)+1$ for a well-chosen partition of the variables.
+\expref{Theorem}{thm.roabp} makes use of the characterization of the minimum width of a read-once oblivious algebraic branching program computing a polynomial $p$ as the maximum rank of the monomial coefficient matrices of $p$ for various variable partitions \cite{Nisan1991}.
+The result is effectively about polynomials \(p\) that are homogeneous of degree $l+1$, in which case the monomial coefficient matrices have a block-diagonal structure with $l+2$ blocks.
+An application of the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma} in the contrapositive yields linear equations between elements of consecutive blocks under the assumption that $\SVl$ fails to hit $p$.
+When some block is zero, the equations yield a Cauchy system on the rows or columns of its neighboring blocks.
+Based on the fact that Cauchy systems have full rank and exploiting the specific structure, we deduce several constraints on the row-space/column-space of the neighboring blocks.
+A careful analysis and case analysis based on the number of zero blocks yields a rank lower bound of at least $(l/3)+1$ for a well-chosen partition of the variables.

-We point out that, in the preceding application, \cref{lem.multi-zsub-deriv} is instantiated several times in parallel to form a large system of equations on the coefficients of \(p\), and the whole system is necessary for the analysis.
-This stands in contrast to most prior work using \(\SV\), which uses knowledge of how \(p\) is computed to guide a search for a \emph{single} fruitful instantiation of \cref{lem.multi-zsub-deriv}.
+We point out that, in the preceding application, the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma} is instantiated several times in parallel to form a large system of equations on the coefficients of \(p\), and the whole system is necessary for the analysis.
+This stands in contrast to most prior work using \(\SV\), which can be cast as using knowledge of how \(p\) is computed to guide a search for a \emph{single} fruitful instantiation of the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma}.